nick-roberson/fastapi-gen/README.md

 <p align="center" markdown=1>
     <i>
         Generate POC FastAPI services with React frontends using a simple CLI tool.
-        Database generation is supported for MongoDB.
+        Database generation is supported for MongoDB, PostgreSQL, and MySQL.
     </i>
 </p>